-If not, there is an airbus that goes from Keflavik to Reykjavik.
+If not, there are airbuses that go from Keflavik to Reykjavik.
 Here is a link to the Grayline airbus site.
 They take you directly to most of the hotels and guesthouses in Reykjavik, at no extra charge.
 Just talk with the driver as you board the bus at Keflavik, about what hotel you’re going to.

-Or if you want to go directly from Keflavik airport to the domestic bus that goes from Reykjavik to Saudarkrokur (Straeto.is) you ask the Grayline airbus to take you to the Mjodd station (this sounds confusing, but everything in Iceland is small, doing this is very simple).
+Or if you want to go directly from Keflavik airport to the domestic bus that goes from Reykjavik to Saudarkrokur (Straeto.is) the Straeto buses go that way.

 You can also take a taxi from Keflavik to Reykjavik.
 If that is your choice, just ask for the taxi-stop at the airport.

 For going back from Reykjavik to Keflavik airport, if you’re at a hotel in Reykjavik, ask them to contact the airbus and ask for a pick up to go to Keflavik.